 Selling to the Government

-The Russian government and state-owned-enterprises (SOEs) play an outsized role in the economy, with the Russian government controlling the oil and gas sector and maintaining major equity stakes in enterprises in a range of other natural resource, manufacturing and technology industries.
+The Russian government and state-owned enterprises (SOEs) play an outsized role in the economy, with the Russian government controlling the oil and gas sector and maintaining major equity stakes in enterprises in a range of other natural resources, manufacturing, and technology industries.
 Although sales to government agencies and state-owned enterprises are possible and sometimes generate significant, ongoing business, U.S. government sanctions ensuing from Russia’s actions in Ukraine mean that U.S. companies should carefully assess whether a prospective customer might fall afoul of these sanctions before conducting any sales to the Russian government or state-controlled entities.

-The tendering process can be described as follows:
+The tendering process can be described as following:

 - Market analysis

 - Selection and receipt of an “electronic signature”

 The electronic signature completely replaces handwritten signatures and is legally binding.
 It is created using cryptographic encryption and is valid for one year.
 All government tenders are conducted electronically, so to participate, the company (LLC, or JSC) has to obtain an “electronic signature”.
 Foreign companies or individuals are not permitted to obtain an electronic signature, so they have to rely on their Russian partners, who receive it through https://www.gosuslugi.ru/.
 This process can take some time because the government tenders require an enhanced qualified electronic signature.

 All government tenders are conducted on the Unified Information System in the Field of Procurement.
 All the bidders must register on this site.
 SMEs specifically can use eight federal electronic platforms, the operators of which take payments from the winners.
 It is enough to register on the Unified Information System on the Field of Procurement and the companies can participate on these eight federal electronic platforms.

 - • Unified electronic trading platform